metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 - `autoattach_mem_balloon` (Boolean) Whether to attach the Memory balloon device with default period.
 Period can be adjusted in virt-config.
 Defaults to true.
 - `autoattach_pod_interface` (Boolean) Whether to attach a pod network interface.
 Defaults to true.
 - `autoattach_serial_console` (Boolean) Whether to attach the default serial console or not.
 Serial console access will not be available if set to false.
 Defaults to true.
+- `autoattach_vsock` (Boolean) Whether to attach the VSOCK CID to the VM or not.
+VSOCK access will be available if set to true.
+Defaults to false.
 - `block_multi_queue` (Boolean) Whether or not to enable virtio multi-queue for block devices.
 Defaults to false.
 - `client_passthrough` (Map of String) To configure and access client devices such as redirecting USB
 - `disable_hotplug` (Boolean) DisableHotplug disabled the ability to hotplug disks.